 Eligibility for an Authorization to Construct under the permit is restricted to those facilities using liquid petroleum gas, natural gas with no greater than 10 grains/100 scf total sulfur content, or diesel or No. 2 fuel oil with a sulfur content less than 0.05% by weight.
-Appendix A documents compliance with Subchapter 31 for any engine eligible for the permit.
+These fuel sulfur contents are in compliance with this subchapter.